dennisXZX/web-developer-notes/Javascript.md

 ## Javascript

+#### What is a shim and a polyfill?

+A shim intercepts existing API calls and implements different behaviors in order to enhance backward compability.

+A polyfill is code that detects if a certain "expected" API is missing and manually implements it.

 #### How to enforce a maximum arity (number of passed parameters) for a function?

 The ES6 rest operator is a handy way to handle parameters, which completely replaces the use of `arguments` array-like object.